Carnival Fantasy accidents and incidents

 |18 August 2017||Crew / Passenger Crimes|

-On August 18, 2017, the ship had to return back to homeport Mobile Alabama due to medical emergency as the patient’s condition didn’t allow to be medevaced.
-The ship was in the 2nd day of 4-day cruise (itinerary Aug 17-21) to Cozumel Mexico.
-Due to the incident, Cozumel was cancelled and the remainder of the voyage was spent at sea.
+On August 18, 2017, the ship had to return back to homeport Mobile Alabama due to a medical emergency as the patient’s condition didn’t allow to be medevaced.
+The ship was on the 2nd day of the 4-day cruise (itinerary Aug 17-21) to Cozumel Mexico.
+Due to the incident, Cozumel was canceled and the remainder of the voyage was spent at sea.

-As compensation, all passengers received 50% refund (of the fare paid) plus 50% credit on future Carnival cruise.
-In addition, passengers who decided to disembark in Mobile AL received full refund.
+As compensation, all passengers received a 50% refund (of the fare paid) plus 50% credit on future Carnival cruise.
+In addition, passengers who decided to disembark in Mobile AL received a full refund.

 (law news) On October 1, 2018, US District Court in Mobile AL charged a female cruise passenger (Jenetrice Williams) with assault.
 During an altercation, the woman (from Birmingham AL) allegedly pulled a knife and stabbed her boyfriend (Michael Carter).
 According to the police, she knowingly brought a steak knife from home and kept it in her purse during the voyage.
 The woman purposely slashed at the man, causing cuts to his right leg and left hand.
 She was restrained by onboard security staff.